MatteoHMarangoni/voice_to_chirp/README.md

 Right button: RECORD.
 Left button: PLAYBACK.

+When the record button is pressed the LED should turn on.
-The voice to chirp is achieved by speeding up the sample with a factor 3 and playing it twice in a row.
+The playback speeds up the recording by a factor of 3× and plays it twice in a row

 ## Hardware:
 We use the ESP32S3 Lolin S3 Pro microcontroller and a few simple components:

-** Total list of components: **
+**Total list of components:**
 * INMP441 microphone
 * MAX98357A amplifier
 * LED